MChorfa/templates/README.md

 ## How to Contribute

 1. Clone this repository.
-1. Use one of the samples provided to create your own source.
+1. Use one of the samples provided to create your own template.
-1. Test your own source using the bookmarklet.
 1. Submit a pull request on on GitHub.